Why Get an Electric Trailer Jack for Your Camper or Trailer?

 The Placement Of The Electric Jack Head

-One thing many people don’t think about when they get a trailer or camper with an electric trailer jack or upgrade from a hand crank one is there is a large plastic head on them that houses the motor and all the electrical components.
+One thing many people don’t think about when they get a trailer or camper with a power tongue jack or when they upgrade from a hand crank one is there is a large plastic head on them that houses the motor and all the electrical components.

 The head on powered tongue jacks is bulky and can sometimes get in the way of tailgates and doors on certain tow vehicles.

-One way you can combat this issue is to make sure you get an electric trailer jack that has a rotatable head on it or multiple mounting holes so you can mount it to the A-frame in a turned position.
+One way you can combat this issue is to make sure you get one that has a rotatable head on it or multiple mounting holes so you can mount it to the A-frame in a turned position.

 Unfortunately, very few powered trailer jacks have this capability and the only one in this review is the Bulldog Reese A-Frame Power Jack (click to view on Amazon).

-Not being able to open the back door to your SUV or let the tailgate all the way down on your truck can be annoying and it’s definitely something to think about when getting an electric trailer jack.
+Not being able to open the back door to your SUV or let the tailgate all the way down on your truck can be annoying and it’s definitely something to think about before installing one.

 Conclusion & My Recommendation For The Best Electric Trailer Jack